 - Provide Georgia Title Cancellation Form MV-1SP to the Department electronically.

-There is no cost for Georgia scrap metal processors, secondary metal recyclers and used motor vehicle parts dealers to report the required vehicle data through ADD's single entry reporting system to comply with Chapter 560-10-30-.025-.34.
+There is no cost for Georgia scrap metal processors, secondary metal recyclers and used motor vehicle parts dealers to report the required vehicle data through ADD's reporting system to comply with Chapter 560-10-30-.025-.34.
 There is a state fee of $1.00 per inquiry for the Georgia lien check on all untitled vehicles.